-In fact, those first few months, even that first year after completing rehabilitation and beating addiction may yet be the hardest time period ever for a recovering addict.
+In fact, those first few months, even that first year after completing rehabilitation and beating addiction may yet be the hardest period ever for a recovering addict.
 This is a difficult time for them, one that is exacerbated by many different factors.
-This is a tough time for one, major reason.
+This is a tough time for one, primary reason.

 To make matters even more concerning, people often die when they relapse.
 They have not had drugs in their system for a long time, and their tolerance is much lower than they remember it being.
 They take too much, they overdose, and they die.
-Something on the order of magnitude of seventy percent of all overdoses occur during a relapse, not doing regular, consistent drug use.
+Something on the order of magnitude of seventy percent of all overdoses occurs during a relapse, not doing regular, consistent drug use.

-Tip for Avoiding Relapse and for Having a Good Recovery
+Avoiding Relapse and Having a Good Recovery

 There are ways to staying sober and to rising above it all when it comes to one’s new recovery.
 This is a difficult time for such individuals, and it always will be.
 Here are some ways to stay sober while in recovery:

 - Focus on the goals that you made while in treatment.
-Sometimes, all it takes is to revisit the goals that you set for yourself while you were in treatment and to really engage yourself in them.
-Sometimes, it just takes a brief glimpse back at why you went to rehab in the first place, what this is really all about, what you are trying to accomplish, and how you’re going to go about accomplishing it.
+Sometimes, all it takes is to revisit the goals that you set for yourself while you were in treatment and to engage yourself in them.
+Sometimes, it just takes a brief glimpse back at why you went to rehab in the first place, what this is all about, what you are trying to accomplish, and how you’re going to go about achieving it.

 - Get help from your support network.
 When you completed rehab, you should have put together a support network of positive thinking loved ones who had your recovery and best interests at heart.
 These individuals are the ones to go to when times get tough.
-When you are considering relapsing, or when you feel your control slipping, these are the ones to seek out for help.
+When you are considering relapsing, or when you feel your control slipping, these are the people to seek out for help.

 - Engage in an aftercare program.
-If you are not already doing this then aftercare is crucial to recovery.
+If you are not already doing this, then aftercare is crucial to recovery.
 Go to an aftercare program and get enrolled right after you complete treatment at a rehab center as this will allow you to continue to work on your recovery outside of the rehab.